 Dresden is the Saxon capital and is also called the Florence of the North.
 The city on the Elbe is brimming with gorgeous pieces of art and its picturesque old town.
 During the Second World War, 80 percent of Dresden’s old town was destroyed.
 These events have left deep traces in the city.
 Each year, processions and ceremonies commemorate the more than 30,000 people who died in the bombing.
 The historic center has now been largely restored to its former glory.
 For me, Dresden is one of the most beautiful cities in Germany.
 Above all, the Old Town with its Theaterplatz and the numerous sights is an absolute highlight.
 On a day in Dresden, you should just focus on the Old Town.
 There you will find most of the famous attractions.
 You can easily explore the Old Town on foot.
 If you want to visit several museums, I advise you to buy the day pass for only 30 Euros online.
-In one day you will have time to see following sights in Dresden:
+Check out the 7 top things to see on your one-day-trip to Dresden.

 The Zwinger Palace is one of the most beautiful Baroque buildings in Germany.
 It was built for Augustus the Strong.
 He was so enthusiastic after his tour of France about the Palace of Versailles, that he wanted a similar palace for his hometown Dresden.
 In the Zwinger you can visit three great galleries.
 The Gemäldegalerie Alte Meister contains an exquisite collection of some of the best European painters.
 The Dresden Porcelain Collection impresses with a collection of Asian and Meissen porcelain designs from the 16th to the 19th century.
 The Royal Cabinet of Mathematical and Physical Instruments shows interesting scientific instruments that helped astrologers discover the secrets of the universe back in the 16th century.